LucDupAtGitHub/PDBP/README.md

 #### making `factorial` ready for `Execution`

 To make `factorial` ready for `Execution` we need a *producer* and a *consumer*.
 The simplest ones one can probably think of are *console* based ones.
-They make use of the functions below.
+They use the functions below.
 They are *not* pure functions because they perform *console input/output*.
 Note that we pushed the *impure* console input/output to the *boundaries* of our programs.

 ```scala
 package pdbp.utils